rsimon/cozy-iiif/README.md

 // Generates a new CozyManifest with annotations from an original CozyManifest. const updated = importAnnotations(original, annotations);

-// The .source field will give you raw data manifest JSON–with annotations! console.log(updated.source);
+// The source field has the raw manifest JSON (annotations included!) console.log(updated.source);
 ```